gavosb/lastmiles-website/README.md

 After this is done AuctionCreator will follow a similar process.
 Then it's just a matter of creating something to turn the database into an excel file on the server side which can be given to Last Miles.

+As for getting to production, keep in mind that everything will need to be updated dynamically, and conditions need to be checked before any claims are to be made.
+This is so that agencies won't claim food that no longer exists; eg, one agency claimed everything just seconds before.
+In order to overcome this, an observer pattern may need to be implemented so that clients 'pulse' the server, which will urge all others to update.

+When the site is ready for production, run create-react-app's build commands and host the files on any http server of your choosing, such as nginx or apache.
+This should ideally be done on lastmile's infrastructure.

+**webAPI**

+fastAPI does not need a database.
+It can basically just expose python to HTTP; for our purposes, we could just continuously update a CSV file or even an excel sheet directly, and that will be what we can hand in to last mile.
+So far, we just have a template python script for the API that starts a server.
+It can make a GET and PUT request for an "item".

 **Issues Previously Encountered**